reverietracker/catwalk/docs/data_structures.md

 `endIndex`
 : One greater than the maximum valid array index.
 Either `length` or `endIndex` must be specified.

+`default`
+: An array to use as the default value for the array.
+If not specified, each element of the array will be initialised to the value specified within the element type.

 `elementName`
 : Name used for accessor methods; defaults to the field name of the subfield (`volume` in the example above).